Galois Descent for Real Spectra: Generalized Real Johnson-Wilson theories

 This equivalence induced by $a$ implies that $F(\mathbb{Z}/2_+,g(X_{\mathbb{R}}))$ is trivial.
 We have the analogous fibration:

 The desired fibration is obtained by taking the ordinary fixed points of the bottom fibration.

 \end{proof}

-\begin{theorem} Let $X$ be a generalized $E(n)$-spectrum having a commutative $S$-algebra structure.
+\begin{theorem} Let $X$ be a generalized Johnson-Wilson-spectrum having a $E_{\infty}$-ring structure.
 Then the extension $XR \rightarrow X$ is a faithful $\mathbb{Z}/2$-Galois extension. \end{theorem} \begin{proof} The proof proceeds along the lines of \cite[Prop.
 5.3.1]{Rognes}.
 The main ingredient is the fibration of Prop. \ref{KWfib}.
 By definition, $XR = c(X_{\mathbb{R}})^{\mathbb{Z}/2}$ and the group $\mathbb{Z}/2$ acts through $XR$-algebra maps.
-Therefore in order to show $XR\to X$ is Galois it only remains to show that the map is a weak equivalence.
+Therefore in order to show $XR\to X$ is Galois it only remains to show that the map is an equivalence.
 Consider the part of the cofibration (\ref{cof}) induced by fibration

 The homotopy fixed points inclusion then produces a commutative diagram.

 This is a map of cofibrations and the bottom row is induced by the non-equivariant version of the cofibration (\ref{cof2}) on $X$.
 The map $\Delta$ is the trivial $\mathbb{Z}/2$-Galois extension over $X$ ($\Delta$ is the diagonal inclusion) and the homotopy cofiber $\delta$ can be identified with $X$.